dbarkman/weatherbot/README.md

 If the airport is in the United States, the temp is given in Farenhiet, otherwise, it's in Celcius.
 If the airport is in the US, you can use a three digit airport code, since all US airports start with "K", otherwise, you must use a four digit code.

+Todo:
+* add more weather functionality, current conditions, etc
+* add the current weather icon png
+* add ability to let a user set their airport for the server, e.g. !temp:@cybler and get the temp for KFFZ